Windows 10: A guide to the updates

 This security update includes only a few minor bug fixes and no new features.
 It updates security for Scripting Engine, libjpeg image-processing library, Hyper-V, Windows kernel-mode drivers, Adobe Type Manager Font Driver, Internet Explorer, Graphics Component, Active Directory Federation Services, .NET Framework, Lightweight Directory Access Protocol, Microsoft Edge and Windows OLE.
 In addition, it fixes a problem with updating time zone information.

-What IT needs to know: Because this is a security update, it should be applied immediately.
+What IT needs to know: Because this is a security update, it should be applied soon.
+Over the next few days, check for reports about problematic issues, and if all seems well, apply the update.
 (Get more info about KB4015583.)

 KB4016251 (OS Build 15063.13)